cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   the JSON decoder.)

-* A byte string with an encoding hint (major type 6, tag number 21 through 23) is encoded as described and becomes a JSON string.
+* A byte string with an encoding hint (major type 6, tag number 21 through 23) is encoded as described by the hint and becomes a JSON string.

 * For all other tags (major type 6, any other tag number), the tag content is represented as a JSON value; the tag number is ignored.